 - Add CTA (call to action) banners to your website

-- Include a pop-up CTA before a person leaves your website with mention of the referral program.
+- Include a pop-up CTA before a person leaves your website with a mention of the referral program.
 (Lead with money.
 If you are offering $50 off, put it in big bold letters.
 You want to grab the website visitor’s attention to prevent them from going to a competitor.)

 - Include your referral program in your customer emails and newsletters